civican/legisinfo/42-1/bills/C-98/bill_text.md

 ### Section 45.51

-  **(1)** The Commission may, on the request of the Minister or on its own initiative, provide the Minister **and the Commissioner** with a special report concerning any matter that relates to its powers, duties and functions under this Act. **If it does so, it shall also provide them with a summary of the special report**.
+  **(1)** The Commission may, on the request of the Minister or on its own initiative, provide the Minister and the Commissioner with a special report concerning any matter that relates to its powers, duties and functions under this Act.
+If it does so, it shall also provide them with a summary of the special report.

   **(1.1)** The Commission shall make the summary of the special report public after at least 15 days have elapsed after the later of the day the summary was provided to the Minister and to the Commissioner.

-> **Explanatory Note**:
-> Existing text of subsection 45.51(1):
-> *Existing Text*:
-> > The Commission may, on the request of the Minister or on its own initiative, provide the Minister with a special report concerning any matter that relates to its powers, duties and functions under this Act.

 ### Section 10